 But seven years into working there…my boss gave me a Kitchen Aid mixer, and a year after that, my friend Niki tagged along with me to a Wilton cake decorating class.

 There was no going back.
 I fell hopelessly, madly in love with baking and all things sugar art.
-I took cooking classes everywhere I could find them – William Sonoma, local catering companies, kitchen store demos… I wanted more!
+I took cooking classes everywhere I could find them – William Sonoma, local catering companies, culinary demos… I wanted more!
 So I applied and got accepted into culinary school.

 Culinary school itself was a full-time job.
 I still had to work full time at my company to pay tuition and rent, and I was working an additional 30+ hours each week between a restaurant and bakery to complete my internship hours for school.
 Which means, I didn’t sleep for two years.

 Two and five years later, I had my boys.
-I absolutely LOVE being a mama.
+Tiny army complete, and I absolutely LOVE being a mama.
 But being the workaholic that I am… three kids didn’t keep me as busy as I needed to be.
 So one day, I decided to make a friend a birthday cake just for fun.

 Turns out, “fun” was an understatement.
 My sleepy inner artist came roaring back to life.
 And she REFUSED to be laid back down to rest.
 Hence, Bakermama was born…and I haven’t looked back.